jeev20/AutomatedMagicMirrorInstallation/README.md

 7. That is it!
 You should see your [MagicMirror](https://github.com/MichMich/MagicMirror) up and running
 ![SampleMirror](https://github.com/jeev20/AutomatedMagicMirrorInstallation/blob/main/OutputDashboard.png)

-After installation is complete.
-The next time you want to start [MagicMirror](https://github.com/MichMich/MagicMirror), navigate to the directory and use one of the following commands:
+After the installation is complete and the next time you want to start [MagicMirror](https://github.com/MichMich/MagicMirror), navigate to the directory and use one of the following commands:
 * `npm run server`  (starts a local server)
 **OR**
 * `npm run start`    (runs the application on the host machine)